Skip to content

 This Permit Reform Already Works.
 Why Aren’t More Mining Projects Using It?
 (2023)

-Describing permit reform measures implemented through the FAST-41 program, a pilot project designed to expedite federal permitting for complex infrastructure projects without compromising environmental standards or restricting public participation.
+This article describes permit reform measures implemented through the FAST-41 program, a pilot project designed to expedite federal permitting for complex infrastructure projects without compromising environmental standards or restricting public participation.
 The article explores the common causes of delay in the permitting process, with a focus on agency capacity problems at the Bureau of Land Management.
 It then analyzes the effectiveness of the FAST-41 program, concluding that there is qualitative and quantitative evidence that the interagency coordination provisions, shared data protocols, and strategic permitting practices facilitated by the law improve the transparency, predictability, and timeliness of the permitting process.

 Written Testimony for House Committee on Natural Resources, Subcommittee on Oversight and Investigations, Hearing on May 11, 2023 Regarding Permit Reform and NEPA Implementation.